jeodn/jeodn.github.io/index.md

 ### **Peer Tutor**
 **St. Roch Catholic Secondary School** \
 Mar 2022 - Jun 2024 \
 I used to work as a tutor for younger students at my school.
-I taught math, physics, and french.
+I taught math, physics, and French.

 ## Achievements and awards
 I'm pretty proud of these, although most of these are from high school.